niwinz/djangorestframework-composed-permissions/docs/index.rst

 looking some examples.

-This package comes with some generic permission components defined for you, later we will see how to define a own component but for the first example we go to use one generic.
+This package comes with some generic permission components defined for you, later we will see how to define your own component but for the first example we go to use one generic.

 We go to define one permission and viewset that uses it: